 Now in the Oriental Institute, Chicago

 Ancient Egyptian boys and girls were outside nearly all the time, because their houses were small, dark, and crowded.
-They liked to play athletic games.
+They liked to play running and jumping games.
 Boys and girls loved to swim in the river to cool off and get clean; they knew how to swim the breast stroke and the crawl stroke.

 They also liked to wrestle and box, and dance in circles.
-On the right, the two boys are wrestling: one is sitting on the other one's head.
+On the right, the two boys are wrestling.
+One boy is sitting on the other boy's head.
 The girls called one dance "pressing the grapes"; that's the dance in the picture to the left.
 Kids made balls out of leather or woven papyrus and stuffed their balls with straw or (once horses came to Egypt) horsehair, to play ball games like juggling.

 King Tut's Game Board, by Leona Ellerby (1980).
 A story for kids.